PierreSenellart/provsql/doc/source/user/casestudy7.rst

 .. nb:skip
 .. tip::

-   **Follow along in your browser, no install.** Open the `cs7 database in the ProvSQL Playground <https://provsql.org/playground/?db=cs7>`_ and follow the Studio steps as you read.
+   **Follow along in your browser, no install.** Open this case study `as a runnable notebook in the ProvSQL Playground
+   <https://provsql.org/playground/?nb=cs7>`_, or open the bare `cs7 database
+   <https://provsql.org/playground/?db=cs7>`_ and follow the Studio steps as
+   you read.
 This chapter compares probability methods, including exact compilation through an *external* compiler (``d4``): those external-tool steps will not run in the Playground, which bundles none.
 The built-in tree-decomposition compiler (and everything else) does work, so the in-process side of the comparison is fully reproducible there.
 See the :ref:`Playground note <playground-note>`.